codemagic-ci-cd/codemagic-docs/content/code-signing/ios-code-signing.md

 ## Manual code signing

 With the manual code signing method, you are required to upload the signing certificate and the matching provisioning profile(s) to Codemagic in order to receive signed builds.
+This is required when distributing your app via Apple Developer Enterprise Program or Apple Business Manager.

 >See how to [export certificates and provisioning profiles](#exporting-certificates-and-provisioning-profiles).